 Bangladeshi ambassador Neem Chandra Bhowmick is also maintaining regular contacts with Rubel Chowdhury, Bangladeshi-born controversial business in Nepal, and Sheikha Hasina’s closest Tarique Ahmed Siddique.
 It is also reported that Neem Chandra and Rubel Chowdhury were actively engaged in conspiring against the Maoist government in Nepal with the help of Major general(Retd.)
 Tarique Ahmed Siddque.
 Ambassador Neem Chandra Bhowmick is using his contacts in Indian and Bangladeshi media and politics in aligning them against the Maoist government in Nepal.

 The case of Neem Chandra Bhowmick though is already a huge embarrassment for the ruling party (Bangladesh Awami League), some of the influential figures at MOFA as well as the PMO were enthusiastically active in hiding the illicit and illegal activities of Bangladesh envoy in Nepal.
 One of the influential advisors of the Bangladeshi Prime Minister as well as some of the pro-ruling party university teachers were particularly showing aggressive interests in salvaging Neem Chandra Bhowmick from facing any punitive actions.

-It is hinted by the MOFA that on return of the investigation team from Nepal, the Bangladesh government will withdraw Neem Chandra Bhowmick from Nepal by the last week of November.
+It is hinted by the MOFA that on the return of the investigation team from Nepal, the Bangladesh government will withdraw Neem Chandra Bhowmick from Nepal by the last week of November.
 The government has also decided to assess the activities of other members of Bangladeshi missions abroad, including some of the envoys, against whom, the Ministry of Foreign Affairs as well as the Prime Minister’s Office have received numerous complaints.